Gedling: Colliery

-Gedling Colliery, which was the life-blood of Gedling and many of the surrounding villages, opened in 1899 and was closed in 1991.
-One hundred and twenty-eight men died at the colliery, which produced over a million tonnes of coal per year in the 1960s.
-It developed a reputation as the "pit of all nations" because of the diversity of foreign miners who worked there: in the 1960s, 10 per cent of the colliery's workforce of 1,400 were originally from the Caribbean.
+Gedling Colliery opened in 1899 and was a primary employer for the village and surrounding areas until its closure in 1991.
+At its peak in the 1960s, the colliery produced over one million tonnes of coal per year and employed 1,400 people.
+During its history, 128 men died in incidents at the site.
+The colliery was known as the "pit of all nations" due to the diversity of its workforce in the 1960s, approximately 10 per cent of the miners were from the Caribbean.

 The site was opened as Gedling Country Park on 28 March 2015.

 Country park

 Opened in March 2015 on the site of the former Gedling Colliery, the site has views of Gedling, and from its highest point there are views across Nottinghamshire and into neighbouring Lincolnshire and Leicestershire.
 On a clear day it is possible to see as far as Belvoir Castle and Lincoln Cathedral.
 There are a number of paths that weave their way through the woodlands and grasslands that make up the flora and fauna within the country park.